the-hyp0cr1t3/cmake-project-base/BUILDING.md

 cmake --install build --prefix "/foo/bar/baz"
 ```

-Note that if `BUILD_MCSS_DOCS` is true, docs have to be built first so they can be installed.
+Note that if `MyProj_BUILD_DOCS` is true, docs have to be built first so they can be installed.

 To uninstall:
 ```sh